martinaskolin/martinaskolin/README.md

-### Hey! 👋
+### Hello! 👋
-Im Martin, a 24 year old software developer from Sweden.
-Im currently in year five of Computer Science and Engineering at Luleå University of Technology.
+I'm a fifth-year student in Computer Science and Engineering at Luleå University of Technology, Sweden.
+I'm passionate about IT with a focus on game development, graphics programming, and cybersecurity.
 The projects you find here will be a mixture of school- and hobbie projects!

 ### Contact 📫
 - LinkedIn: https://www.linkedin.com/in/martin-askolin-451029227/
-- Email: Coming soon...

 <!--
 **martinaskolin/martinaskolin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.